ionos-cloud/ionosctl/docs/subcommands/Application-Load-Balancer/rule/httprule/add.md

   -l, --location string                     The location for redirecting; mandatory and valid only for REDIRECT actions. (default "www.ionos.com")
   -m, --message string                      The response message of the request; mandatory for STATIC actions. (default "Application Down")
   -n, --name string                         The unique name of the Application Load Balancer HTTP rule. (required)
-      --negate                              Specifies whether the condition is negated or not; the default is False.
-  -o, --output string                       Desired output format [text|json] (default "text") -Q, --query                               Default is false; valid only for REDIRECT actions.
+      --negate                              Specifies whether the condition is negated or not -o, --output string                       Desired output format [text|json] (default "text") -Q, --query                               Default is false; valid only for REDIRECT actions.
   -q, --quiet                               Quiet output